Happy New Year LOVEanese. I really hope 2013 will be a better year than 2012 was. I know for many--including myself--it was a tough year.

 Let's examine a wonderful article I read calling for ending rape culture in 2013.
 In one point in the article, the authors write:

 "Gloria Steinem and I have written about how a cult of masculinity is behind the constant violation of women around the world--that some men brutalize women against their own self-interest because of an addiction to control or domination.
 To put it plainly: Rape is not about sex.
 "Rape is about violence," Steinem says, "proving 'masculine' superiority; often inserting guns and other objects into women's bodies; playing out hostility to other men by invading the bodies of 'their' females, including old women and babies; occupying wombs with sperm of a conquering group; owning female bodies as the means of reproduction; and raping men and boys to make them as inferior as females.""

-As I told the same friend who authors the aforementioned Tumblr, it's a struggle for many men to prevail over all of the selfish men out there who do these horrible things.
+As I told the same friend who authors the aforementioned Tumblr, it's a struggle for many men to prevail over all of the selfish men out there who do these horrible things, as well as even struggle against ourselves when we are trying to be better men.
 I told her that good men are also a victim of these crimes, as they often get engulfed into the umbrella of vilification that happens to men as a whole.
 That's not trying to say that women don't do bad things too, but I am so tired of seeing rhetoric that bashes men-at-large or unintentionally attacks men.
 The men who raped that girl, they are not me, nor are they the other men I know.
 I don't mean to take what happened personally, nor am I accusing anyone of "male bashing."
 I just think it's time to really, critically think more about the way we talk about being a good guy.

 |Oh Isabelle... #Fail|